peterzernia/wanderlist/README.md

 A lot.
 This project gave me an in-depth look into REST APIs as well as experience in a more complicated, capable, and real-world development stack.
-I had to learn an entirely knew language (javascript) to complete this project as well as how to separate front and backends.
+I had to learn an entirely new language (javascript) to complete this project as well as how to separate front and backends.
 I purposefully set out to write tests and comments sooner and better than in Petsygram.
 I explored SQL databases deeper than previously, using a PostgreSQL database in development